Eben60/GivEmXL.jl/docs/src/create-from-template.md

 will create a project based on our [Toy Example](@ref "Toy Example: Fit exp decay curves").
 See also [`makeproj` documentation](@ref GivEmExel.makeproj).

-### Referring to other in-house `julia` projects in your project.
+### Referring to other in-house `julia` projects in your project

-Our aim is to have end user just run `instantiate.bat` once to set up the environment.
-If your project must refer to some in-house projects, not registered in the General Registry, you can simply copy these projects into a subfolder of your projects.
-If you generate you project from the default template, as shown above, your project will contain a placeholder for such a dependency.
-Alternatively you can add dependencies from a file server: for this case, uncomment and adjust the corresponding line in the `instantiate.jl` file.
+Our aim is that the only thing the end user has to do to set up the environment would be simply running `instantiate.bat` (resp. `instantiate.sh`) once.
+If your project refers to some in-house projects, not registered in the General Registry, you can simply copy these projects into a subfolder of your projects.
+In case you generate you project from the default template, as shown above, your project will contain the placeholder for such a dependency in the `instantiate.jl` file.
+Alternatively you can add dependencies from a (file) server: for this case, uncomment and adjust the corresponding line in `instantiate.jl`.